A Practical Framework for Estimating the Repetition Likelihood of Fast Radio Bursts from Spectral Morphology: Acknowledgments

 \section{Acknowledgments}

 We are very grateful to Alice P. Curtin, Ziggy Pleunis, and Mary Jiang for helpful discussions.
-We acknowledge the support of the National SKA Program of China (Grant Nos.
-2022SKA0110200, 2022SKA0110203), the National Natural Science Foundation of China (Grants Nos.
-12533001, 12575049, and 12473001), the China Manned Space Program (Grant No. CMS-CSST-2025-A02), and the National 111 Project (Grant No. B16009).
+We acknowledge the support of the National Natural Science Foundation of China (Grants Nos.
+12473001, 12533001, and 12575049), the National SKA Program of China (Grant Nos.
+2022SKA0110200, 2022SKA0110203), the China Manned Space Program (Grant No. CMS-CSST-2025-A02), and the 111 Project (Grant No. B16009).
 F.-W.Z. acknowledges the supports from the National Natural Science Foundation of China (No. 12463008) and the Guangxi Natural Science Foundation (No. 2022GXNSFDA035083).
+Y.-K.Z. is supported by the Postdoctoral Fellowship Program and China Postdoctoral Science Foundation (Grant Number BX20250158).